linode/docs/docs/guides/applications/configuration-management/basics/yaml-anchors-aliases-overrides-extensions/index.md

 ...
 {{< /file >}}

-Docker’s documentation goes on to illustrate how to use such a `docker-compose.yml` to create a basic blog backed by a data store with a volume mounted on `/var/lib/mysql`.
+Docker’s documentation illustrates how to use a `docker-compose.yml` to create a basic blog backed by a data store with a volume mounted on `/var/lib/mysql`.

 In a professional context, though, you don't only need a backing data store for the WordPress instance, but multiple WordPress instances.
-It’s common, for instance, to define a production instance which supports end users in their real-life WordPress activities, along with a test instance to verify the correctness of functionality before exposing end-users to it.
-One way to implement multiple definitions is simply to write them naively:
+It is common to define a production instance that supports end-users in their real-life WordPress activities, along with a test instance to verify the correctness of functionality before exposing end-users to it.
+One way to implement multiple definitions is simply to write them naively.

 {{< file >}}
 version: "3.9"